ml5js/ml5-website-v01/docs/training-setup.md

 ### 4) Activate environment

 ```
-$ source activate tensor
+$ source activate ml5
 ```

-You should see (tensor) prepended before your terminal prompt
+You should see (ml5) prepended before your terminal prompt

 ### 5) Install python packages